SA medical schemes are failing to meet their members’ needs and often pay far less than what clients are billed.

 The non-payment of claims by SA medical schemes has caused many complaints.
 Chiefly in cases connected to treatment of conditions relating to PMB (Prescribed Minimum Benefits).

 Clients are tired of using their own money to pay their bills.
 They feel that their aid schemes should rightly cover these costs.
+Many people are giving up their medical aids and taking up hospital plans from insurance companies instead.

 Members feel that SA medical schemes are trying to us the Medical Schemes Act to avoid paying claims.